IRL2/nanover-docs/source/tutorials/vrclient.rst

 Choosing your VR setup
 ######################

-Below is a flow diagram to help you decide which setup to choose based on: the operating system of your computer, the type of network you have access to, your VR headset, and your desired configuration (single-/multi-person VR).
+Below are some panels to help you decide which setup to choose based on the operating system of your computer, the type of network you have access to, your VR headset, and your desired configuration (single-/multi-person VR).

 .. image::  /_static/NanoVer_workflows_common_setups.png